 “Evaluating his methods with reference to modern data and methods suggests that they were inadequate to his task; this is particularly the case with his sexing method.
 Therefore his sex assessment of the Nikumaroro bones cannot be assumed to be correct.”

 Hoodless used 19th-century forensic science and described the bones as possibly belonging to a “short, stocky muscular European,” according to Jantz.
-The 1941 analysis described the remains belonged to a male around 5'5.5".
+The 1941, analysis described the remains belonged to a male around five feet to five and half feet.

 Earhart’s pilot’s license, however, recorded her height as 5'8" and her driver’s license as 5'7".
 Photos also show Earhart’s slender frame.
 Noonan was 6'¼."